Associate of Science in Diagnostic Medical Sonography Technology

 |Communication||3.0 credit hours|

-The Associate of Science Degree program is only at the Miami Lakes Area Branch Campus.
+The Associate of Science Degree program is offered at the Miami Lakes Area and West Palm Beach Branch Campuses.

 For information on graduation rates, student debt levels, and other disclosures, visit http://www.sec.edu/consumer-info.